 When a person applies for a job, looks for an apartment, or adopts a child, having a CORI check performed is a regular step in the process.

 Section 167 of chapter 6 of the General Laws defines criminal offender record information (CORI) as

 “records and data in any communicable form compiled by a Massachusetts criminal justice agency which concern an identifiable individual and relate to the nature or disposition of a criminal charge, an arrest, a pre-trial proceeding, other judicial proceedings, previous hearings conducted pursuant to section 58A of chapter 276 where the defendant was detained prior to trial or released with conditions under subsection (2) of section 58A of chapter 276, sentencing, incarceration, rehabilitation, or release.”

 The CORI system is the public facing image of the records and data managed within the court’s internal Court Activity Record Information system (CARI).
 On a daily basis, the CORI database is updated by information transferred from the CARI database to the Department of Criminal Justice Information Services (DCJIS) for inclusion.
-Unlike CORI, the CARI system is unavailable to the public and can only be viewed by the opposing party under strict guidelines.
+Unlike CORI, the CARI system is unavailable to the public.

 Under Section 172 of chapter 6 of the General Laws, there are three primary levels of CORI access (Open, Standard, and Required).
 The Required category can be further broken down into four additional levels (Required 1, Required 2, Required 3, and Required 4).